 Laboratory equipment can be a significant contributor to workplace noise levels, which the US Occupational Health and Safety Administration (OSHA) has identified as a serious health concern.
 Depending on the type of lab, noise can come from many sources, all of which have a cumulative effect on workers.
-A chemical lab for example, might have fume hoods, instrumentation, refrigerators, nitrogen generators, compressors and freezers.
-A biochemistry or clinical lab might employ ultracentrifuges, large automated analyzers, tissue homogenizers and stirrer motors.
-More specialized labs may use additional noise producing equipment.
+A chemical lab, for example, might have fume hoods, instrumentation, refrigerators, nitrogen generators, compressors, and freezers.
+Biochemistry or clinical lab might employ ultracentrifuges, largely automated analyzers, tissue homogenizers, and stirrer motors.
+More specialized labs may use additional noise-producing equipment.
 For example, a geology laboratory might include a rock crusher while a quality assurance lab could have pneumatic sample injectors on the gas chromatography or liquid chromatography equipment.

 The good news for lab managers is that equipment noise is something over which they have at least some control — unlike noise coming from external sources such as nearby building construction or vehicular noise if the lab is located in a high traffic area.
 One logical option is simply to choose quieter equipment.
 Two devices that perform identical functions may produce significantly different levels of noise.
 One may employ noise mitigating features, such as a sound dampening enclosure, which the other does not.
 Or, one may perform its function in an entirely different way, and produce lower noise levels.
 In other words, it’s quieter by design.